phax/phive/README.md

 This project only contains the validation **engine** - all the preconfigured rules are available at https://github.com/phax/ph-bdve-rules

+This project is licensed under the Apache 2 license.

 A live version of this engine can be found on [Peppol Practical](http://peppol.helger.com/public/menuitem-validation-upload).

-This project is licensed under the Apache 2 license.
+This project has the following sub-modules:
+* **ph-bdve-api** - a generic API that is independent of the effective validation logic (since v6.0.0)
+* **ph-bdve-engine** - the validation engine that assembles all the pieces together and validates documents
+* **ph-bdve-json** - helper classes to convert validation results from and to JSON (since v6.0.0)

 # Usage guide